BU 5050 Business Graduate Internship - 3 graduate credits

 BU 5590 Budgeting and Fund Accounting - 3 graduate credits

-BU 5600 Fed Taxes & Business Decisions - 3 graduate credits
+BU 5600 Federal Taxes and Business Decisions - 3 graduate credits

 Tax laws and their effect on management planning and decision-making, as well as on personal financial transactions are of interest to managers and accountants.
 Representative topics include: tax aspects of selecting a business form; tax factors in acquiring, using and disposing of land, buildings, equipment; capital gains and losses; nontaxable transactions; individual income tax; family tax planning; common tax traps.
 Prerequisite: BU 5190.